 The cliché says men miss the small stuff.
 The research suggests something more specific: they notice it, they are often moved by it, and they frequently lack the habit or the vocabulary to say so.
-Silence is not the same as indifference.
+Silence is not the same as indifference — and the pattern of being genuinely affected but not expressing it is documented well enough in the relationship literature that it is worth taking seriously rather than dismissing.

 1. Remembering the small things he mentioned once